turbaszek/snowplow-gcp/README.md

 ## Infrastructure setup

-1. Create GCP project
+1. Create GCP project.
+You can also use already existing one.

-1. Once you have the project ready run the following script:
+1. Run the following commands:
     ```bash
     export PROJECT_ID=project-name-here
     export SERVICE_ACCOUNT_NAME=snowplow
     bash scripts/setup-iam.sh ${PROJECT_ID} ${SERVICE_ACCOUNT_NAME}
     ```
    This will create service account in `keys` directory.
-This service account will have `roles/editor` role.
+This service account will have `roles/editor` role and will be used to create GCP resources.
+This script will also enable required services (GKE).

-1. To bootstrap infrastructure required to run Snowplow run:
+1. To bootstrap infrastructure required for Snowplow deployment run:
     ```bash
     export LOCATION=europe-west3
     export GCP_KEY=keys/${SERVICE_ACCOUNT_NAME}.json